 Your palm should be facing your body and you’ll strike your opponent’s arm or leg with the pinky side of your forearm.
 Timed correctly, the force of this block will redirect your opponent’s attack harmlessly away from your body.

 It is also a good idea to transition into a back stance or cat stance while performing this block.
 These positions will help protect your groin and inner thighs as well from the incoming attack.
 Be careful with the cat stance, however, that you don’t become too unstable.

 Here is a quick visualization of the basic blocking techniques:

 We hope this karate moves list has been helpful to you.
 No matter where you are in your karate journey, it’s always good to go back and review the basics.
 Even karate masters with several stripes on their black belts go back and practice these foundational karate movements over and over.
 That’s how they get to be so amazing at their craft.

-Want to learn more about becoming a karate master?
-Check out our article here with everything you need to know!
+Want to learn more about 14 basic karate stances?
+Check out our article here!